AryanNajafi/android-sensors/README.md

 An Android application that displays and records GPS and Sensors data.
 Exports recorded data in a JSON file in Android external storage Downloads Folder.

-> Application is not depends on Play services FusedLocationApi.
-GPS data gather from Android Location Service
+> Application does not depend on Play services FusedLocationApi.
+GPS data gathered from Android Location Service

 ## Currently supported data